-Sibling Rivalry Between JFK and Joe
+Sibling Rivalry Between JFK and Joe Kennedy

-John F. Kennedy’s Schooling
+John F. Kennedy’s Education

-John F. Kennedy went to Choate, a boarding school for teenage boys in Connecticut.
+John F. Kennedy went to Choate, a Connecticut boarding school for teenage boys.
 He was very popular and played various sports like basketball, tennis, football, and golf.
 He was also an avid reader.
-Jack even had a daily subscription for the New York Times.
+Jack even had a daily subscription to the New York Times.

-JFK finished his schooling in Choate and was admitted into Harvard in 1936 where his elder brother Joe was already studying.
-Jack played football but Joe always excelled more than him in this sport.
+JFK finished his schooling in Choate and was admitted into Harvard University in 1936, where his elder brother Joe was already studying.
+Jack played football, but Joe always excelled more than him in this sport.

 A Twist of Fate In the Quest For Greatness